ektrah/nsec/docs/api/nsec.cryptography.aeadalgorithm.md

 plaintext
 : When this method returns, contains an array of bytes that contains the
-    decrypted and authenticated data, or `null` if authentication failed.
+    decrypted and authenticated data, or `null` if authentication fails.

 #### Return Value